1m5/1m5-java/README.md

 #### 1DN

 ##### Bluetooth
+The very limited range of Bluetooth makes

 ##### WiFi-Direct
+WiFi-Direct has a very limited range and few frequencies so it's not too difficult to brute force a local WiFi frequency.

 ##### Full Spectrum Radio
+Attempting to listen to all frequencies in the full radio spectrum attempting correlation would be extremely difficult unless radio triangulation is successful.
+If the radio is kept mobile, this attack would be extremely difficult to pull off.

 ##### LiFi

 #### 1M5
-The 1M5 network is slated to provide random delays across its nodes and extended persistent delays (e.g. months), and bandwidth throttling on streams to help combat this attack at the application layer.
+The 1M5 network is slated to provide random delays across its nodes, extended persistent delays (e.g. months), and bandwidth throttling on streams to help combat this attack at the application layer.
+In addition, trying to brute force 1M5 users will be even more difficult as the ManCon lowers in value as multiple networks are used per request requiring watching all messages across all participating networks trying to correlate them all.

 ### Timing
 Timing attacks seek to correlate messages across the network based on their latencies combined with expected behavioral